Table of Contents

 Conclusion:

-In this Python keywords tutorial, you have learned about Python keywords with description and example.
+In this Python keywords tutorial, you have learned about Python keywords with descriptions and examples.

 I think you have not any confusion regarding Python keywords.
-Python keywords are reversed words that means you can not assign variable, function name, class name and identifier with Python keywords.
+Python keywords are reversed words that mean you can not assign variable, function name, class name, and identifier with Python keywords.